-- Making a mobile card payment is often faster than paying with a credit card.
-Not only do you not have to dig a credit card out of your wallet, but the actual process of payment also goes much more quickly.
-No standing around waiting for the card reader to process your credit card information!
+Making a mobile card payment is often faster than paying with a credit card.
+Not only do you not have to dig a credit card out of your wallet, but the actual payment process goes by much more quickly.

-- Some credit cards reward mobile wallet purchases.
+Some credit cards reward mobile wallet purchases.
 The Wells Fargo Cash Wise Visa® Card, for example, offers 1.8% cash back on Google Pay™ or Apple Pay® mobile purchases during the first 12 months of card ownership.
-The information related to the Wells Fargo Cash Wise Visa Card has been collected by Bankrate and has not been reviewed or provided by the issuer or provider of this product or service.

 Disadvantages of a mobile wallet

-- Not all retailers accept mobile wallets, and not all retailers might not accept the type of mobile wallet you’re currently using.
+- Not all retailers accept mobile wallets or the specific type of mobile wallet you’re currently using.